erh31/HALL-MADA-project/R/analysis-code/README.md

 INDEX:

-starter-analysis - contains code/files for some starter analysis (figures, basic model fitting)
+genres-over-time - contains code/files for some starter analysis (figures, basic model fitting)

+audio-features - contains code/files for analysis of audio features using a general additive model